 Most women who undergo a cervical screening will return with a normal result.
 However, around 1 in 20 smear test results will come back as abnormal.
-This does not mean cancer, but rather that there are changes in the cervical cells which need investigating.
+This does not mean cervical cancer, but rather that there are changes in the cervical cells which need investigating.
 A cervical screening test is essential for detecting cell changes that could lead to cervical cancer.

 Abnormal cells found on the surface of a woman’s cervix are referred to as Cervical Intra-epithelial Neoplasia (CIN).
-CIN is divided into three classifications, used to describe how far these abnormal cells have developed in the surface layer of the cervix.
+CIN is divided into three classifications, used to describe how far these cell changes have developed in the surface layer of the cervix.
 The changes in cells can be graded as CIN 1, CIN 2 or CIN 3.
-The higher the grade, the greater surface area of the cervix is affected by these cells – below we outline the different CIN grades and what they mean.
+The higher the grade, the greater the surface area of the cervix is affected by these cells – below we outline the different CIN grades and what they mean.

 A CIN 2 grade refers to two-thirds of the thickness of the surface layer of the cervix showing cell changes.
 It is used to describe moderate dyskaryosis and again, does not mean cancer.
-A colposcopy should be carried out when moderate dyskaryosis is detected and following this, treatment may be required to remove the abnormal cells.
+A colposcopy should be carried out when a CIN 2 grade is detected and following this, treatment may be required to remove the abnormal cells.

 CIN 3 refers to severe dyskaryosis and affects the full thickness of the cervix surface.
 Even with this result, it is unlikely that a woman already has cervical cancer.
 However, it is important to treat severe dyskaryosis as soon as the changes are detected since it is likely that pre-cancerous cells have already started to develop.
 Treatment is used to remove the abnormal area so that these cells do not develop into cancer in the future.

 High Grade Dyskaryosis

-If you have recently undergone a routine cervical screening, then you may have received a letter stating that your smear was abnormal and that high grade dyskaryosis has been detected.
-High grade smears include moderate and severe pre-cancerous cell changes, which often require treatment after an initial cervical screening.
+If you have recently undergone a routinecervical screening, then you may have received a letter stating that your smear was abnormal and pre-cancerous cells are present.
+High-grade smears include moderate and severe pre-cancerous cell changes, which often require treatment after an initial cervical screening.

 Though this diagnosis means it is unlikely that you already have cancer, the abnormal smear test result from the cervical screening sample indicates that if these changes were to be left untreated, they could develop into cancer in the future.
 It is therefore highly important that all women with severe dyskaryosis and most women with moderate dyskaryosis seek treatment.

-Not all abnormal cells require immediate treatment.
-GPs may recommend a surveillance, or “watch and wait” approach for younger women whose abnormal smear has detected moderate dyskaryosis.
-This is because in these age groups, changes may regress back to normal without intervention.
+Not all unusual cells require immediate treatment.
+GPs may recommend a surveillance, or “watch and wait” approach for younger women whose cervical screening detected abnormal smears.
+This is because in these age groups changes may regress back to normal without intervention.

 Treatment for High Grade Dyskaryosis